3 recommended OTC drugs

 Mild (2-5%): thirst, dry mouth, dark yellow urine.

-Moderate (5-10%): intense thirst, fatigue, headache, dizziness, scanty and dark urine, skin with slow turgor, tachycardia.
+Moderate (5-10%): intense thirst, fatigue, headache, dizziness, scant and dark urine, skin with a slow skin fold, tachycardia.

-Severe (over 10%): hypotension, thready pulse, confusion, oliguria/anuria, sunken eyes, mottled skin — medical emergency.
+Severe (over 10%): hypotension, thready pulse, confusion, oliguria/anuria, sunken eyes, mottled skin — a medical emergency.

 OTC treatment